-RULE 10 / PITCHING
+70 RULE 10 / PITCHING

+A.R.
+10-6.
+The pitcher, who is wearing a signal arm band, positions both feet in contact with the pitcher's plate and gets the signal from the dugout.
+They have their hands separated and at their sides with the ball in their throwing hand.
 After receiving the signal, using the hand holding the ball, they reach over to their opposite wrist and use their finger to help locate the signal on their arm band.
 They then drop their hands back to their sides.
 Is this legal?